CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1964 - The Gerald Miller Residence, Fire Island NY.
 Sold around 1989 by an architect who worked for Barnes and Noble to a neighbor, who destroyed it for expansion of his adjacent house.

 1966 - The Robert and Rosalie Gwathmey Residence and Studio, 122 Bluff Road, Amagansett NY.
 Designed with Richard Henderson.
 Engineering by Edward Klausner.
 Gwathmey became famous designing these buildings for his parents.
 Costing $35,000, the Gwathmey house attracted throngs of visitors and was consistently named one of the most influential buildings of the modern era.
 Built by John Caramagna.
 In 2001, Gwathmey inherited the house from his mother and moved in.
-He began a renovation that included covering the original concrete floor with marble.
-Deeded to the Bette Ann Gwathmey Trust.
-Stairs and dining room photos by Scott Francis/Esto.
+He did renovation that included covering the original concrete floor with marble.
+Deeded to the Bette Ann Gwathmey Trust, who completed a renovation in 2024.
+Stairs and dining room photos by Scott Francis/Esto, renovation bottom photo by Reid Cashour.

 1968 - The Joseph (Joe) Sedacca Residence, 19 Northwest Landing Road, East Hampton NY.
 1100 square feet on three acres.
 Built by John Caramagna.
 Won a 1968 AIA NY Honor Award.
 Sold in 1993 to Paul A. Amador.
 Sold in 2016 to Amanda and Justin Wilkes, who added a pool and made it a rental.
 Sold in 2021 to Jonathan Pascarosa.